 - Hirsutism (male-type body hair)

-We closely monitor the hormonal profiles of our patients, supported by pelvic ultrasound and relevant blood tests, to fully assess their needs.
-We can then recommend a tailor-made treatment regime for each individual patient.
-Everyone is unique and therefore the solution lies in a personalised approach to each patient’s concerns and requirements.
+We closely monitor their hormonal profile, supported by pelvic ultrasound and relevant blood tests, in order to fully assess a patient’s needs.
+The condition can then be treated accordingly with a specific treatment plan for each individual.
+Everyone is unique and therefore the solution lies in a personalised approach and there is not a one size fits all treatment plan for PCOS.